LennardF1989/BG3-BagsOfSorting/README.md

 This will give you access to all items in the Tutorial Chest (*) and 2 shovels.

 \* This is which is a method a lot of mods are using now.
 Do notice the `T_`-prefix to reference a specific `TreasureTable` instead of an `Item`, which uses the `I_`-prefix instead.

+## Additional functionality: Generate a standalone mod
+If you do not want to use Pouch of Wonders, because you are already using something else, the GUI now has the possibility to generate a standalone mod to work with the game.

+Simply changes the `Folder`-value in the `Treasure Table`-tab to something other than `PouchOfWonders`.
+Set the `Name`-value to your desired TreasureTable, for example `T_TUT_Chest_Potions` for the Tutorial Chest.

 ## Additional functionality: Flip the generated icons
 It is possible to flip the generated icons from left to right by setting `AlignGeneratedItemIconsRight` to `true` in the `Content\Bags.json`.
 It is however not recommended to do this when you use generated icons.
 This is because in-game the amount of items in a pouch is shown the upper-right corner, and hide the visual cue to Item icons are meant to provide.